Salsa Soul Sisters

-The Salsa Soul Sisters, today known as the African Ancestral Lesbians United for Societal Change, is the oldest Black lesbian organization in the United States.'Operating from 1974 to 1993 in New York City, the Salsa Soul Sisters identified as lesbians, womanists and women of color.
-Arguments within the Salsa Soul Sisters resulted in the disbanding of the Salsa Soul Sisters into two groups, Las Buenas Amigas (Good Friends) made for Latinas, and African Ancestral Lesbians United for Societal Change made for African-diaspora lesbians.
+The Salsa Soul Sisters, today known as the African Ancestral Lesbians United for Societal Change, is the oldest Black lesbian organization in the United States.'
+Operating from 1974 to 1993 in New York City, the Salsa Soul Sisters identified as lesbians, womanists, and women of color.
+Arguments within the Salsa Soul Sisters resulted in a split into two groups, Las Buenas Amigas for Latina Lesbians and African Ancestral Lesbians United for Societal Change for African-diaspora lesbians.

 History

 In the aftermath of the 1969 Stonewall Riots, the Gay Liberation Front was formed in New York City.
 In the same year, members split to form the Gay Activists Alliance (GAA).
-In 1971, GAA members internally formed the Black Lesbian Caucus.
-Caucus member and local minister Rev. Dolores Jackson saw a need to particularly focus on issues of racism impacting lesbians of color within the GAA.
-While a great deal of organizing and activism related to LGBTQ+ rights was beginning throughout the 1970s, queer and trans women of color were often excluded from these efforts and frequently faced sexism, racism, and exclusion from queer spaces and communities.
+Local minister Dolores Jackson saw a need to particularly focus on issues of racism impacting lesbians of color within the GAA, so in 1971, she and other GAA members internally formed the Black Lesbian Caucus.
 The initial Salsa Soul Sisters group was intended to create a safe space for women of color to focus on their needs and directly address the sociopolitical issues affecting their community.

-In 1974 the Black Lesbian Caucus reformulated itself as Salsa Soul Sisters, Third World Wimmin Inc, an autonomous group of Black and Latina lesbians offering its members a social and political alternative to the lesbian and gay bars, which had "historically exploited and discriminated against lesbians of color".
-They originally called themselves the Third World Gay Women's Association, with the informal moniker "Salsa-Soul Sisters".
-The original group was led by Rev. Dolores Jackson, Harriet Alston, Sonia Bailey, Luvenia Pinson, Candice Boyce, and Maua Flowers.
+In 1974, the Black Lesbian Caucus reformulated itself as "Salsa Soul Sisters, Third World Wimmin Inc", an autonomous group of Black and Latina lesbians offering its members a social and political alternative to lesbian and gay bars, which had "historically exploited and discriminated against lesbians of color."
+They originally called themselves the Third World Gay Women's Association, with the informal moniker Salsa-Soul Sisters.
+The original group was led by Dolores Jackson, Harriet Alston, Sonia Bailey, Luvenia Pinson, Candice Boyce, and Maua Flowers.

 The group held weekly meetings to discuss social and political issues.
-Meeting spaces included a fire house in Manhattan (1974-1976), Washington Square United Methodist Church (1976-1987), and the LGBTQ Community Center (1987).
+Meeting spaces included a fire station in Manhattan (1974-1976), Washington Square United Methodist Church (1976-1987), and the LGBTQ Community Center (1987).
 Informal meetings often took place in members' homes.
-From 1977 to 1983, Salsa Soul Sisters published their own magazine, Azalea: A Magazine by Third World Lesbians, and developed a newsletter, Salsa Soul Gazette, in 1982.
+From 1977 to 1983, Salsa Soul Sisters published their own magazine, Azalea: A Magazine by Third World Lesbians.
+They developed a newsletter, Salsa Soul Gazette, in 1982.